Ryan Zinke Is Leaving The Interior Department, Trump Tweets

 But Zinke's critics and even some of his early supporters soured on him early, arguing that his actions benefited extractive industries over all else.

-As the top manager for more than 500 million acres of public lands, including nearly 400 national parks and monuments and wide expanses of coastal waters, the Interior secretary has a lot of control over outdoor recreation, development and energy production on federal lands.
+As the top manager for more than 500 million acres of public lands, including nearly 400 national parks and monuments and wide expanses of coastal waters, the interior secretary has a lot of control over outdoor recreation, development and energy production on federal lands.

 Boosting the latter has been a priority for the Trump administration.
 President Trump came into office touting an "America First" energy plan and Zinke was instrumental in seeing it through.

-As Interior secretary, he moved to open more coastal waters and public lands for oil and gas leasing, recommended the shrinking of two national monuments, and initiated the roll back of a number of Obama-era environmental regulations, which industry and Republican lawmakers had criticized as being overly burdensome.
+As interior secretary, he moved to open more coastal waters and public lands for oil and gas leasing, recommended the shrinking of as many as four national monuments, and initiated the rollback of a number of Obama-era environmental regulations, which industry and Republican lawmakers had criticized as being overly burdensome.

 The moves have helped fuel a boom in domestic oil and gas production.
 The U.S. recently surpassed 11 million barrels of crude oil a day, making it the world's leading producer.

-But some conservation and environmental groups argue that has come at a cost to the environment, wildlife and the future climate.
+But some conservation and environmental groups argue those moves has come at a cost to the environment, wildlife and the future climate.

 Ethics inquiries